josejuansanchez/NanoPlayBoard-Python-Library/README.md

 # NanoPlayBoard-Python-Library
 A Python Library for [NanoPlayBoard Firmata][1].
-With this library you can interact your [NanoPlayBoard][2] writing Python code.
+Using this library you can interact with your [NanoPlayBoard][2] writing Python code.
 It runs on Python 3.

 ## Installation